Secret3 Documentation

 PreviousIdentity LayerNextSecurity Layer

-Last updated 5 hours ago
+Last updated 22 days ago

-Built atop the identity foundation, the Communication Layer enables structured, secure messaging between agents.
+The Communication Layer enables structured, secure messaging between agents.
 Secret3 uses a variant of Google’s Agent-to-Agent (A2A) protocol as the backbone for agent communication.
 A2A is an open standard for interoperability that allows independent AI agents to talk to each other in a common language.

 Communication is handled through well-defined message schemas rather than ad-hoc text.
 Concretely, agents exchange messages encapsulated in tasks, queries, and responses (JSON-RPC 2.0 format).
 Each message has a structured payload (method names, parameters, etc.), making interactions between agents reliable and machine-parseable.
 This structured approach allows complex multi-agent workflows to be orchestrated.
 For instance, an agent can issue a task request to another agent to perform some analysis; the receiving agent processes it and returns a result artifact.
 A2A defines objects like Task, Message, and Artifact to standardize these interactions, enabling agents to form chains or trees of subtasks collaboratively.